jandre/heartthrob/README.md

 ### Q. How do I install this?

+A. If you trust me, go to the Chrome store:

+### Q. How do I install this from source?

-If you are install from source, you can see the instructions from Chrome on how to ["load the extension"](https://developer.chrome.com/extensions/getstarted).
+A. If you are install from source, you can see the instructions from Chrome on how to ["load the extension"](https://developer.chrome.com/extensions/getstarted).

 ### Q. Why did you make this?